MicrosoftEdge/WebView2Feedback/specs/BrowserTaskManager.md

 In this document we describe the updated API.
 We'd appreciate your feedback.

 # Description
-We propose extending `CoreWebView2` to provide an `OpenTaskManager` method.
+We propose extending `CoreWebView2` to provide an `OpenTaskManagerWindow` method.
 This method will open a new window containing the task manager.
 If the task manager is already opened, this method will do nothing.

 # Examples
 ## C++: Open Task Manager